 This enables the participants with direct and easy access to the brand in terms of the device on which they can access the brand or relevant information.

 For the brand on the hand, the application is time and cost-effective.

 This platform serves largely to improve and maintain a positive online reputation, positive brand perspective, direct and instant communication between the brand and viewers as well as enhancing top-of-mind brand awareness throughout the account following.

 LINE: BIG in Japan

-LINE has a staggering 71 million monthly active users as of the 3rd quarter of 2017.
+LINE has a staggering 83 million monthly active users as of the 4th quarter of 2019 (Statista, 2020).

-This social service was founded in Japan and accommodates 92.8% of the country’s mobile users per year (Statista, 2017).
+This social service was founded in Japan and accommodates 73% of the country’s population aged 13 and above monthly (Datareportal, 2020).

 Brands in Japan that have started utilizing Line have seen great success in terms of brand awareness, penetrating a specific target audience and generating an active online presence in the market.

 Enhancing the engagement and brand experience with followers, Louis Vuitton included exclusive Line wallpapers to followers who engaged with the official message menu 8 days consecutively (Douglas, 2017).